hzi-bifo/seq2geno2pheno/README.md

     - cores: available number of CPUs

+    - old_config: do not overwrite the previous config files of seq2geno.
+(Please make sure the old config file really are accessible.)

     - sgp_output_d: the working directory

     The intermediate and final files will be created under the folder.